 Our Verdict · Travel Insurance

-Our opinion on American Express Cobalt Travel Insurance
+Our take on travel insurance for the American Express Cobalt

 High medical ceiling, a hard age limit, and no trip cancellation.
 That is the Cobalt's travel insurance in one line.
 The emergency medical benefit is listed at $5,000,000, one of the highest caps in its class.
 The number most cardholders miss: it applies only to travelers age 64 or under on the departure date.
 This is not a reduced window at 65, it is no coverage at all once you turn 65.
 The benefit is also reimbursement-only, so a $30,000 ER bill in the United States sits on your credit card until Global Excel Management pays you back, which usually takes three to six weeks.
 For travelers searching amex cobalt travel insurance canada, the headline gap is trip cancellation: the card carries none, so a $4,000 non-refundable booking is entirely your loss if you cancel.
 Flight delay, missed connection, and baggage delay share a single $500 cap per trip, and lost baggage is capped at $500 with electronics excluded.
 If you are under 65 and want a medical backstop for short trips, the Cobalt covers the basics.
 If you or your travel partner are 65 or older, or you book non-refundable trips, the gaps are large enough to need a standalone travel policy.